-- 1. A cover letter or statement outlining the assets that make the institution uniquely qualified to host a 2015 Regional Session of the Mayors' Institute on City Design. - 2.
+- 1. A cover letter or statement outlining the assets that make the institution uniquely qualified to host a 2016 Regional Session of the Mayors' Institute on City Design. - 2.
 A letter of support from the institution's home city mayor. - 3.
 A letter of support from the institution's administration and/or leadership. - 4.
-Letters of support from local design organizations, if applicable. - 5.
 A budget, including a statement of institutional and community support.
 This should include an overview of potential in-kind contributions.
-Please use the provided sample budget format. - 6.
-A statement outlining proposed meeting, lodging, and dining venues, and opportunities for local tours and special events. - 7.
-Biographies of potential project manager, project coordinator, and/or key faculty members or staff. - 8.
+Please use the provided sample budget format. - 5.
+A statement outlining proposed meeting, lodging, and dining venues, and opportunities for local tours and special events. - 6.
+Biographies of potential project manager, project coordinator, and/or key faculty members or staff. - 7.
 A roster of potential Resource Team members that includes an ethnically and gender diverse group of individuals from each of the following disciplines: architecture, landscape architecture, city planning, urban design, transportation planning, public policy, and real estate development.
 Potential Resource Team rosters may include representatives from the institution's faculty or staff, as well as outside design experts.

-Applicants may submit qualification statements at any time before the submission deadline on Thursday, February 12, 2015, 4:00 p.m.
+Applicants may submit qualification statements at any time before the submission deadline on Friday, January 29, 2016, 4:00 p.m.
 Eastern time.
 All materials must be submitted as a single PDF document and emailed to trinity@micd.org.